virginijalegionas/grinchChristmas2024/README.md

 - Day10: Help Santa to sum up all the sales. script from starter database
 - Day11: Program to light up the light bulb, when you click on it with JavaScript.
 Use stater files
 - Day12: Help Santa to sum up - How much has the customer with the id 20 spent on gifts in the “read” category.
 Use starte DB
+- Day13: Create a function called greetCustomer that gives each guest a warm, holiday-themed greeting based on how often they’ve visited!
+- Day14: Write a SQL to find the amount of participants who got the gifts they had wished for